-It is now recognised that how a business operates in terms of transparency, accountability and involvement matters when building public trust.
-This is further reinforced if spending relates to public services, or citizens perceive public money to be at risk.
+It is now recognised that how a business operates in terms of transparency, accountability and involvement matters when building public and client trust.
+This is further reinforced when the business is responsible for providing public services, or citizens perceive public money to be at risk.

-Being open to scrutiny and giving others the tools to challenge your business ethics is an essential part of building this trust.
-Scrutiny adds and drives value in the form of:
+Being open to scrutiny and giving others the tools to oversee and challenge aspects of how your business operates is an essential part of building trust.
+Scrutiny contributes to this by adding and driving value in the form of:

 Effective scrutiny goes beyond systems and processes.
-It has the potential to create an environment of positive, mutual challenge from external stakeholders (public, experts, clients) and internal stakeholders (employees, board members) which provides insight, drives value and contributes to managing risk.
+It has the potential to create an environment of positive, mutual challenge providing insight, driving value and helping manage risk.

 In summary, our approach would be: